gacastro/seat-reservations/README.md

 # Improvements

 Add an endpoint to close an event.
 So we could remove entries being held in redis and avoid the dreaded evictions or paying high costs.
-In line with this idea, event without a close event, we would need to manage the lifetime of the entries in redis.
+In line with this concern, even without a close event, we would need to manage the lifetime of the entries in redis.

 Review configurations because using the defaults isn't always the best choice.
 Particularly the redis configuration on retry strategy.

-Introduce transactions to keep the state consistent when unexpected errors occur in the midst of any operation.
+Introduce transactions to keep the state consistent when unexpected errors occur in between steps of any operation.
 For instance on event creation or when managing a held seat.

 The typical measures you would find in a productions environment like api security, load tests, json log formating, and so on.